Unidata/TdsConfig/README.md

 TdsConfig
 =========

-Contents of TDS configuration directories for several variants including a TDS serving all Unidata IDD data
+TDS configuration for the generic IDD stream.